LEEYJ1021/structural-signal-irrelevance/README.md

 Before testing H1c, a variance-decomposition step (Figure 1) checks that most variance in spend and CTR sits at the customer level rather than being an artifact of ad-group or campaign clustering, which motivates the customer-level clustering used throughout.
-(See the figure-label note above: this figure's embedded "RQ1" tag is a pipeline stage number, not this README's H1.)

 <a id="figure-1"></a>
 ![Figure 1 — Multilevel variance decomposition](figures/Figure1_variance_decomposition.png)